List of Death Note characters: Kimiko Kujo

-As part of her next strategy to catch Maki, a television broadcast by Kujo announced to the public that Maki was a patient infected with a lethal virus who escaped the hospital and her photo of herself in her school attire was presented on-screen.
-Widespread panic ensues and many ambulances and police cars were set on patrol to look out for any signs of Maki.
-Meanwhile, after arriving at Dr Nikaido's lab partner's house to seek help to create the antidote, Maki sneaked off without L and the others noticing.
-Maki then contacted Kujo to meet her alone at the harbour where she planned to murder Kujo to avenge her father's death.
-However, Kujo and her associates managed to capture Maki upon reaching the harbour.
+As part of her next strategy to catch Maki, a television broadcast by Kujo announces to the public that Maki is a patient infected with a lethal virus who escaped the hospital and her photo of herself in her school attire is presented on-screen.
+Widespread panic ensues and many ambulances and police cars are set on patrol to look out for any signs of Maki.
+Meanwhile, after arriving at Dr Nikaido's lab partner's house to seek help to create the antidote, Maki sneaks off without L and the others noticing.
+Maki then contacts Kujo to meet her alone at the harbour where she plans to murder Kujo to avenge her father's death.
+However, Kujo and her associates manage to capture Maki upon reaching the harbour.

-Maki was later brought onto a plane bound for the United States, where Kujo and the terrorists intend to use the virus in her to cause infection on the plane and spread it in the US (in turn, the whole world).
-With the timely intervention from L, the antidote is administered to Maki and the infected passengers, as well as the surviving infected terrorists (including Kujo herself), thereby stopped the crisis.
-Kujo refused to relent to L when confronted with the antidote, claiming that humanity should be destroyed, and that L was too late to stop it.
-L, in turn, stated that Kujo was wrong and asked her if the destruction is what Watari would have wanted (implying it would not).
-After stating that he created a device that would make the plane crash into the sea and the virus would become harmless, which effectively made it useless for Kujo to initiate the plan, L convince her that humanity is still good at nature and would learn from their mistakes before injecting her with the antidote, choosing not to leave her to succumb to the infection with intent to let her pay for what she did by the law.
-L even convince Maki to not be overcome by revenge before she can successfully murder Kujo.
+Maki is later brought onto a plane bound for the United States, where Kujo and the terrorists intend to use the virus in her to cause infection on the plane and spread it in the US (in turn, the whole world).
+With the timely intervention from L, the antidote is administered to Maki and the infected passengers, as well as the surviving infected terrorists (including Kujo herself), thereby stopping the crisis.
+Kujo refused to relent to L when confronted with the antidote, claiming that humanity should be destroyed, and that L is too late to stop it.
+L, in turn, states that Kujo is wrong and asks her if the destruction is what Watari would have wanted (implying it would not).
+After stating that he created a device that would make the plane crash into the sea and the virus would become harmless, which effectively makes it useless for Kujo to initiate the plan, L convinces her that humanity is still good at nature and would learn from their mistakes before injecting her with the antidote, choosing not to leave her to succumb to the infection with intent to let her pay for what she did by the law.
+L even convinces Maki to not be overcome by revenge before she can successfully murder Kujo.

-After the police arrived, Kujo and her surviving associates were arrested.
-Presumably, Kujo was sentenced to imprisonment or at most, sentenced to death for her crimes.
+After the police arrive, Kujo and her surviving associates are arrested.